krokoreit/spLogHelper/README.md

 </br>

-The library limits log messages by default to a length of 240 characters, which may be overriden by placing a #define
+The library limits log messages by default to a length of 240 characters, which may be overridden by placing a #define
 ```cpp
   #define spLOGHELPER_MSGBUFFER_LEN  160
 ```